AntoniosBarotsis/qr-rs/README.md

 ## Usage

-Start the server with `cargo run -r` then run the following to generate a QR Code that points to `google.com` and save it to `tmp.png`.
+Start the server with `cargo run -r` (in the `server` directory) then run the following to generate a QR Code that points to `google.com` and save it to `tmp.png`.

 ```sh